Ships and Shopping at Portsmouth Historic Dockyard

 HMS Warrior - a 19th century Victorian iron clad war ship, powered by steam as well as by sail power, where you can take a guided tour to hear about what life was like for Victorian seamen.

 The Mary Rose – a Tudor warship, the favourite of King Henry VIII and sank off the coast of Portsmouth in view of the king in 1545.
 The ship was brought to the surface in 1982 and has been undergoing preservation ever since.
-The ship is currently out of view while further restoration is done, but the museum and artifacts are on display.
+The ship is currently out of view while further restoration is done, but the museum and artefacts are on display.

 Action Stations – a hands on activity centre that brings to life the skills and activities of the Navy, such as climbing walls and flight simulators.